If you have original Medicare, the doctor you visit can make a difference in how much you have to pay. Although you can go to...Read more

 Medicare prescription drug (Part D) plans can have a coverage gap—called the "donut hole"--which limits how much Medicare will pay for your drugs until you pay a certain amount out of pocket.
 Although the gap has gotten much smaller since Medicare Part D was introduced in 2006, there still may be a difference in what you pay during your initial coverage compared to what you might pay while caught in the coverage gap.

-When you first sign up for a Medicare prescription drug plan, you will have to pay a deductible, which can’t be more than $445 (in 2021).
+When you first sign up for a Medicare prescription drug plan, you will have to pay a deductible, which can’t be more than $480 (in 2022).
 Once you’ve paid the deductible, you still need to cover your co-insurance (also called co-payment) amount (depending on your drug plan), but Medicare will pay the rest.
 Co-insurance is usually a percentage (for example, 20 percent) of the cost of the drug.
-If you pay co-insurance, these amounts may vary throughout the year due to changes in the drug’s total cost.
+If you pay co-insurance, these amounts may vary throughout the year due to changes in the drug’s total cost

-Once you and your plan pay a total of $4,130 (in 2021) in a year, you enter the coverage gap, aka the notorious donut hole.
+Once you and your plan pay a total of $4,430 (in 2022) in a year, you enter the coverage gap, aka the notorious donut hole.
 Previously coverage stopped completely at this point until total out-of-pocket spending reached a certain amount.
 However, the Affordable Care Act has mostly eliminated the donut hole.
-In 2021, until your total out-of-pocket spending reaches $6,550, you’ll pay 25 percent for brand-name and generic drugs.
-Once total spending for your covered drugs exceeds $6,550 (the "catastrophic coverage" threshold for 2021), you are out of the coverage gap and you will pay only a small co-insurance amount.
+In 2022, until your total out-of-pocket spending reaches $7.050, you’ll pay 25 percent for brand-name and generic drugs.
+Once total spending for your covered drugs exceeds $7,050 (the "catastrophic coverage" threshold for 2022), you are out of the coverage gap and you will pay only a small co-insurance amount.
+For more from Medicare on coinsurance drug payments, click here.

 Bear in mind that only payments for drugs that are covered by your plan count towards the out-of-pocket threshold.
 Your premium and the portion of the drug cost that Medicare pays do not count toward reaching catastrophic coverage, either.
 Also, any help with paying for Medicare Part D costs that you receive from an employer health plan or other insurance does not count toward this limit.